Hyperdisordered cell packing on a growing surface: Kolmogorov-Smirnov test for comparing chromatophore radius distribution through time

 \section{Kolmogorov-Smirnov test for comparing chromatophore radius distribution through time}

 We pooled chromatophore radii from 3 squids and binned into equally-sized bins $(0,0.01,0.02,...,0.18)$ for each $T_{\expp} \in (0,2,4,...,42)$.
 We then performed two separate analyses using these distributions: (1) each $T_{\expp}$ was compared to the distribution made by aggregating chromatophore radii data across all times, (2) each $T_{\expp}$ was compared individually against all other $T_{\expp}$.
 In the case of (1), from 22 tests the null hypothesis was rejected 3 times at $\beta = 0.05$.
 In the case of (2), from 231 tests the null hypothesis was rejected 27 times, also at $\beta = 0.05$.
-This means that, for both analyses the null hypothesis was not rejected in approximately $85\%$ of cases, supporting that the chromatophore size distribution is stationary.
+This means that, for both analyses the null hypothesis was not rejected in approximately $85\%$ of cases, supporting the conclusion that the chromatophore size distribution is stationary.
+These distributions are shown in Fig.~\ref{fig:figA1}.
+Those in which the null hypothesis was rejected are indicated by a red star.